pdavidow/SimpleEditor/readme.md

 Unlimited undo is safe (does not raise error).

 **TODO**

-1) Read input from Standard IO
+Read input from Standard IO
-2) Move test input files under test dir